-The mobile petting zoo industry is effectively unregulated and so the conditions in which the animals are kept whilst not being used remain largely unseen.
 Wild animals need large, naturalist living environments where they can display their natural behaviours, be housed in appropriate social groups, and have their physical and behavioural needs met.
 There is no way of establishing whether these needs are being met by the majority of mobile petting zoo companies.

 In 2013, the owner of one mobile zoo, which advertised itself as “award-winning”, was charged with 34 offences under the Animal Welfare Act 2006 as it was revealed that, behind closed doors, the animals were kept in squalid conditions when not being used in parties and shows.
 Whilst it is hoped that this is an extreme case, it is possible that other mobile petting zoo companies keep animals in poor conditions, which may result in severe animal suffering.

 Many of us will recognise signs of stress or worry in domesticated animals such as cats and dogs as we are accustomed to sharing our homes with them and have learned to interpret their behaviour to some extent.
 Due to the difficulty in recognising the same reactions in different animal species, exotic animals such as reptiles and birds used during displays and parties may be stressed or frightened without us being aware.

 The regular handling of animals, some of whom belong to wild, rather than domesticated, species can cause stress or injury.
 Animals such as owls, who are regularly used by mobile petting zoo companies, are naturally nocturnal and yet will often spend hours tethered to perches under bright lights before being passed around to be handled at parties and events.